meenua/case-study/code/Codebook.md

   Do you consider yourself a procrastinator?
   Do others consider you a procrastinator?

+  AIP consists of 15-items on a 5-point Likert scale, DP - 5 items, GP - 20 items and SWLS consists of 5 items as well.

 ## Raw data cleanup
   Some of the column names were big.
 All of them were reduced to 12 letters maximum length.
   For eg. How long have you held this position ?: Years - renamed to DurationYears